Windows NT: Major features

 has also supported Windows network protocols, inheriting the previous OS/2 LAN Manager networking, as well as TCP/IP networking (for which Microsoft used to implement a TCP/IP stack derived at first from a STREAMS-based stack from Spider Systems, then later rewritten in-house).

 Windows NT 3.1 was the first version of Windows to use 32-bit flat virtual memory addressing on 32-bit processors.
 Its companion product, Windows 3.1, used segmented addressing and switches from 16-bit to 32-bit addressing in pages.

 Windows NT 3.1 featured a core kernel providing a system API, running in supervisor mode (ring 0 in x86; referred to in Windows NT as "kernel mode" on all platforms), and a set of user-space environments with their own APIs which included the new Win32 environment, an OS/2 1.3 text-mode environment and a POSIX environment.
 The full preemptive multitasking kernel could interrupt running tasks to schedule other tasks, without relying on user programs to voluntarily give up control of the CPU, as in Windows 3.1 Windows applications (although MS-DOS applications were preemptively multitasked in Windows starting with Windows/386).

 Notably, in Windows NT 3.x, several I/O driver subsystems, such as video and printing, were user-mode subsystems.
-In Windows NT 4, the video, server, and printer spooler subsystems were moved into kernel mode.
-Windows NT's first GUI was strongly influenced by (and programmatically compatible with) that from Windows 3.1; Windows NT 4's interface was redesigned to match that of the brand new Windows 95, moving from the Program Manager to the Windows shell design.
+In Windows NT 4.0, the video, server, and printer spooler subsystems were moved into kernel mode.
+Windows NT's first GUI was strongly influenced by (and programmatically compatible with) that from Windows 3.1; Windows NT 4.0's interface was redesigned to match that of the brand-new Windows 95, moving from the Program Manager to the Windows shell design.

-NTFS, a journaled, secure file system, is a major feature for NT.
-Windows NT also allows for other installable file systems; since versions 3.1, NT may be installed on FAT or HPFS file systems.
+NTFS, a journaled, secure file system, is a major feature of NT.
+Windows NT also allows for other installable file systems; NT can also be installed on FAT file systems, and versions 3.1, 3.5, and 3.51 could be installed on HPFS file systems.

 Windows NT introduced its own driver model, the Windows NT driver model, and is incompatible with older driver frameworks.
 With Windows 2000, the Windows NT driver model was enhanced to become the Windows Driver Model, which was first introduced with Windows 98, but was based on the NT driver model.
 Windows Vista added native support for the Windows Driver Foundation, which is also available for Windows XP, Windows Server 2003 and to an extent, Windows 2000.